abhiwand/atk/README.md

 * conf/ - configuration templates for setting up a system, put your application.conf here for running out of source_code
 * doc/ - end user docs for using the system (doc for specific plugins goes elsewhere)
 * doc-api-examples/ - examples of api usage for end user docs
-* engine/ - engine interface (seems like we should just delete this module)
+* engine/ - loads and executes plugins and provides the basic services that plugins need.
-* engine-interfaces/ - interfaces shared between rest-server and engine-spark (we should move plugin args/return values out of here)
+* engine-interfaces/ - interfaces the Engine exposes to the REST server. (we should move plugin args/return values out of here)
-* engine - majority of the engine code
 * giraph-plugins/ - a few graph algorithms that run on Giraph
 * graphbuilder - Titan graph construction and reading
 * graphon/ - some graph related plugins that run on Spark and GraphX